 Above are two different brands of vermicelli noodles.
 Either one will do.
 You can find them

-the ones that are individually packed inside the pink net
+in Asian markets.
+I like to buy the ones that are individually packed inside the pink net

 packaging, that way I am only using a small batch at a time.